Clocks going back, YAY an extra hour in bed HEAVEN!!!

 Step 1: Ignore it

-The clocks “officially” change in the middle of the morning on the 28th October 2018.
+The clocks “officially” change in the middle of the morning.
 My advice is to ignore this completely.
 Do NOT change your clocks before going to bed that night.
-That way, when you or your child wake up at your usual times, you won’t “freak out” that it’s an hour earlier than normal.
+That way, when you or your child wakes up at your usual times, you won’t “freak out” that it’s an hour earlier than normal.
+Some babies and older children will be able to handle the extra hour so go with the flow and stick to the normal routine or as close as you can.

 Step 2: Split the difference

-After you’ve set your clocks back, move all nap times and bedtimes backwards exactly 30 minutes.
+After you’ve set your clocks back, if you know your child won't handle the extra hour then move all nap times and bedtimes earlier by 30 minutes.

-This means that if your baby went down for a nap at 9.30a.m BEFORE the time change, nap time on the 27th October 2019 should be at 9am.
+This means that if your baby goes down for a nap at 9.30a.m BEFORE the time change, nap time should be at 9am.
 This will feel like 10am for your child, so don’t be surprised if he/she seems a little grumpy!

 Same thing for afternoon naps, normal nap time is 2.30pm now move it back to 2pm.
 This goes the same for bedtime.
 If he/she usually went to bed for the night at 7p.m, that night bedtime should be 6.30pm.